 Books and Instructional Supplies have been estimated based on the flagship's actual expenses.
+Material purchases of curriculum will be made in the start-up year and year one and two of operations.
 Furniture and Equipment will be purchased based on enrollment, addition of classrooms, and the hiring of new teachers.

-Student furnishings are conservative based on the assumption that a Prop 39 facility will be secured.
+Material computer infrastructure expenditures will be made in the start-up and first two years of operations.
 Computer equipment purchases for students will be purchased based on grade level served.
 For kindergarten to 5th grade will share six iPads per classroom, and there will be a 1:1 chromebook ratio for grades 6th to 8th.
 Ipads and chromebooks will be replaced every three years.
 Teachers will receive new laptops upon being hired to the school.
 Software estimates have also been included for all devices.
 Food services are based on the flagship expenses, budgeting an estimated 3% loss on nutrition.